Student Rights and Responsibilities

 Information that staff acquire in the course of their work as instructors, advisors and counselors about student views, beliefs and political associations should be considered confidential.
 Protection of the student against improper disclosure is a staff obligation.

-Utilization of Disability Resources
+Utilization of the Center for Accessibility Resources

 Students are expected to conduct their academic affairs in a forthright and honest manner.
 In the event that students are suspected of classroom cheating, plagiarism or otherwise misrepresenting their work, they will be subject to due process as outlined in the Student Code of Conduct.